UnBiHealth/unbihealth-control-panel/README.md

 Structure
 =============

-MovePong is developed using the [uOS middleware](https://github.com/UnBiquitous/uos_core/) as well as the [unbihealth framework](https://github.com/lhsantos/unbihealth-core/) for health focused ubigame development.
+The Control Panel is developed using the [uOS middleware](https://github.com/UnBiquitous/uos_core/) as well as the [unbihealth framework](https://github.com/lhsantos/unbihealth-core/) for health focused ubigame development.

 The whole project is available in the `src` folder.